Netflix/NfWebCrypto/README.md

   + AES-KW: wrapKey, unwrapKey
   + AES-GCM: encrypt, decrypt, importKey, exportKey, generateKey

-*A special SYSTEM key bound to the plugin binary and script origin can be used with (un)wrapKey to export/import opaque key representations for persistence in HTML5 local storage or equivalent.
+*A special "Kds" NamedKey bound to the plugin binary and script origin can be used with (un)wrapKey to export/import opaque key representations for persistence in HTML5 local storage or equivalent.

 **Wrap/Unwrap operations follow the Netflix [KeyWrap Proposal](http://www.w3.org/2012/webcrypto/wiki/KeyWrap_Proposal)